U.S. lawmakers want China's Confucius Institutes to register as foreign agents

 The measure, which comes amid increasing concern from some U.S. officials about Chinese influence in U.S. education, also would require universities to disclose donations, contracts or in-kind gifts valued at $50,000 or more from any foreign source.

-Many U.S. politicians have been pushing for the United States to take a harder line in its dealings with China, particularly President Donald Trump and his fellow Republicans but also many Democrats.
+Many U.S. politicians have been pushing for the United States to take a harder line in its dealings with China, particularly President Donald Trump and his fellow Republicans, but also many Democrats.

-Officials at the Confucius Institute U.S. Center in Washington could not immediately be reached for comment on Wednesday.
+The Confucius Institute headquarters in Beijing did not respond to a request for comment.

+But Chinese foreign ministry spokeswoman Hua Chunying said they aimed to increase educational and cultural exchanges to help mutual understanding and boost friendship.